 Citroen Logo

 In September 2022, the French automaker Citroen introduced a redesigned emblem.
-In fact, this is a rethinking of the original logo created in 1919.
+This is a rethinking of the original logo created in 1919.
 The new version, like the old one, contains two curved stripes in a vertical oval.
-Only now, a highly visible black color is used for the main elements.
+Only now is a highly visible black color used for the main elements.
 Another difference is the wider stripes, which inspire a sense of reliability and stability.

 Since minimalism never went out of fashion, the current symbol, like several previous ones, is devoid of three-dimensionality.
 This is done to make the logo easy to use in the digital environment, especially on mobile device screens.
-But the design of the inscription at the bottom of the logo has changed markedly.
+However, the design of the inscription at the bottom of the logo has changed markedly.
 The letters have become more futuristic and have lost thickened lines.
-The two dots above the “Ë” no longer look like an infinity symbol – the diacritic now looks like a dotted line.
+The two dots above the “Ë” no longer resemble an infinity symbol – the diacritic now resembles a dotted line.

 Citroen: Interesting Facts